tinkerbell/tinkerbell.org/content/docs/setup/terraform/_index.md

 * nginx to serve [osie](/docs/services/osie)
 * A docker registry.

+## Running Tinkerbell

-All those daemons will run with docker-compose and you can find the definition of it in `tink/deploy/docker-compose.yaml`.
-Let's start them all:
+The services in Tinkerbell are containerized, and the daemons will run with `docker-compose`.
+You can find the definitions in `tink/deploy/docker-compose.yaml`.
+Start all services:

 ```
-$ cd ./deploy
+cd ./deploy
-$ docker-compose up -d
+docker-compose up -d
 ```

-In order to check if all the services are up and running you can use docker-compose as well, the output should look similar to this one:
+To check if all the services are up and running you can use docker-compose as well.
+The output should look similar to:

 ```
-$ docker-compose ps
+docker-compose ps
+>
         Name                      Command               State                         Ports
 ------------------------------------------------------------------------------------------------------------------
 deploy_boots_1         /boots -dhcp-addr 0.0.0.0: ...
 Up